 Casablanca — The country's economic city has 4G coverage from all three operators, with good 4G/LTE speeds in some areas of the center and corniche.

-Agadir and Essaouira — Morocco's Atlantic coast has good 4G coverage in Agadir (a consolidated tourist city) and variable 3G/4G in Essaouira.
+Agadir and Essaouira — The Moroccan Atlantic coast has good 4G coverage in Agadir (a consolidated tourist city) and variable 3G/4G in Essaouira.
 On the beaches south of Agadir, the signal can be more irregular.

-Chaouen (Chefchaouen) — The blue city of the Rif has 4G coverage in the center, although excursions to the surrounding mountainous Rif may lose signal.
+Chaouen (Chefchaouen) — The blue city of the Rif has 4G coverage in the center, although excursions to the mountainous surroundings of the Rif may lose signal.

 Route of the Kasbahs and Draa Valley — This southern area has intermittent 3G coverage.
 Ouarzazate has 4G, but the Berber villages between Ouarzazate and Merzouga may have very limited signal.